FAQ

 So do you have to have a counsellor?
 Do I have to receive counselling?

-So you will have a choice of recieving or not receiving counselling and the choice of working with your adoption worker/counselor or a grief and loss therapist.
+You will have a choice of recieving or not receiving counselling and the choice of working with your adoption worker/counselor or a grief and loss therapist.

 The adoption worker will meet with you to complete your biography.
 This information is gathered for your child.
 You will be asked questions about yourself, your family, and the birthfather.
 These questions are based on the many questions adult adoptees have about their birth parents.